Lucas-lufa/Notes/web-tech.md

 meta - meta tag represents metadata that cannot be represented by other meta-related tags like base, link, script, style or title. title - The title tag defines the document's title that is shown in a browser's title bar or pages's tab.
 It only contains text; tags within the element are ignored. header - represents introductory content, typically a group of introductory or navigational aids.
-It may contain some heading elements but also a logo, a search form, an author name, and other elements. i - idiomatic, italicized text. ol - ordered list.
+It may contain some heading elements but also a logo, a search form, an author name, and other elements. a - anchor tag dl - represents a description list.
+The element encloses a list of groups of terms (specified using the <dt> dt element) and descriptions (provided by <dd> dd element). dt - Description term, specifies a term in a description or definition list. dd - The description details element, provides the description, definition, or value for the preceding term. i - idiomatic, italicized text. ol - ordered list.
 Contains list items li. ul - unordered list.
 Contains list items li.